 The League Management Committee strongly recommends that Clubs always have a substitute in attendance for the entire game.

 12.7 The eleven players representing a Club may be changed for each round.

 12.8 Scorecards from each match must be signed by both Captains and retained for scrutiny.
 The winners to notify the Results Secretary of the result by Email as soon as possible.

 12.9 Dress for Top Eleven matches shall be in accordance with Rule 11.9.

 12.10 The draw for the Top Eleven competition will be made by The League Officials.
-Matches are to be played in accordance with the dates shown on the competition draw sheet that is shown on the ESL website and will be issued to each Club.
-The League Results Secretary will be responsible for notifying each Club of their next match in the competition.
+Matches are to be played in accordance with the Play-by dates shown on the competition draw sheet that is published on the ESL website.
+All results are published soon after they are reported to the Webmaster.
+Victorious clubs should contact their next round opponent shown on the website and follow 12.4 to “arrange a game.”
 The Final will be played in whites on a fixed date on a neutral Green appointed by The League Officers.

 12.11 THE LEAGUE OFFICERS COMMITTEE: Matters not covered by the above Rules will be decided upon by The League Officers who will decide if an issue should be made the subject of a vote by the Member Clubs.
 The League Officers will decide what voting majority is required to carry an issue to a “fair to all” conclusion.
 The Officers decisions will be final.